-Finally, in relation to noise it is considered that the development would be in accordance with Policy BE17 of the ARHLP as there would likely be no adverse effects on nearby sensitive receptors.
+Finally, in relation to noise and air quality it is considered that the development would be in accordance with Policy BE17 of the ARHLP as there would likely be no adverse effects on nearby sensitive receptors.

 Accordingly, on balance, it is considered that the proposal represents sustainable development in accordance with the NPPF and planning permission should not be withheld.